 - Map your data: Identify the data sets in your organization’s control (for both customers and employees) and the legal basis for processing personal data.
 Also, if you have more than 250 employees, maintain documentation of all processing activities that includes controller and processor contact information, purposes for processing, categories of subjects and personal data, recipients of data disclosures including country or international organization, and your in-use security measures.
 Records of this information will need to be available if the regulating authority wants to perform an audit.

 - Write an incident response (IR) plan: In the event a security incident does occur, GDPR requires disclosure to supervisory authorities and applicable users within 72 hours.
 So that you may issue notifications within that time period, develop an IR plan that clearly defines what constitutes a breach, the rules that apply, and the assets you have in play to investigate and respond.
 Remember, you can avoid notification requirements if you can render the personal data unintelligible or inaccessible.

 Meeting GDPR compliance is a complex process whereby many more details must be addressed.
-Learn more tips in the webinar I’m participating in on April 24: GDPR Compliance Masterclass.
-You’ll earn a CPE credit and you’ll gain some pretty valuable insight from the distinguished panel.
+Learn more tips in the webinar I participating in with the IT GRC Forum: GDPR Compliance Masterclass.
+You’ll gain some pretty valuable insight from the distinguished panel.
 As we enter the home stretch for this regulation, it’s definitely better to be late than never.